 Not all hydrangeas produce pink or blue flowers.
 Hydrangeas with white flowers, such as Hydrangea arborescent ‘Annabelle’, can only produce white flowers.
-Sometimes their blooms take on a green or pink tinge at the beginning or end of the season, but that’s about as colourful as they get and white Hydrangeas in all their simplicity, are simply modern garden stunners!
+Sometimes their blooms take on a green or pink tinge at the beginning or end of the season, but that’s about as colourful as they get and white Hydrangeas, in all their simplicity, are simply modern garden stunners!
 If you’d like to have some in your garden, here’s what you need to know!

 White Hydrangeas make a real statement in the garden as they add height and show stopping big, blousy blooms which last through to Autumn.
-Like their colourful counterparts, they come in mophead and lacecap forms but it is the panicle varieties with their elongated, cone-shaped heads which can grow up to 3 metres in height, which are the real stunners.
+Like their colourful counterparts, they come in mophead and lacecap forms but it is the panicle varieties with their elongated, cone-shaped heads which can grow up to 3 metres in height which are the real stunners.

-Hydrangea paniculatas do not need to be planted in any special kind of soil, they remain white regardless of soil pH.
+Hydrangea paniculatas does not need to be planted in any special kind of soil, they remain white regardless of soil pH.
 They are best planted in a sheltered position, in fertile, humus-rich, moist but well-drained soil.

 They are a deciduous, hardy perennial, which means they will lose their leaves and die back at the end of Autumn and green up again from late Spring without needing any special kind of winter protection.
-Panicle hydrangeas are among the most winter hardy hydrangeas available to gardeners and although native to southern and eastern China, Korea, Japan and Russia, they perform well in many parts of Scotland.
+Panicle hydrangeas are among the most winter hardy hydrangeas available to gardeners and although native to southern and eastern China, Korea, Japan, and Russia, they perform well in many parts of Scotland.

 Unlike some other types of hydrangeas, Hydrangea paniculatas produces flower buds on new growth, not on the woody stems formed during the previous gardening season.
 This means the buds are formed in the Spring.